International Student Interview Vol.1|Life in Japan by Goandup

 Many foreign students dream of studying in Japan.
 However, actually living in Japan as a foreign student can be more challenging than one might imagine, with language and cultural barriers.
 Nevertheless, international students are growing and gaining invaluable experience day by day as they adapt to their new environment.

-In this "Real Stories of International Students in Japan" series, we spotlight international students who are currently studying in Japan and bring you their real voices.
+Goandup's International Student Interview Series spotlights international students currently studying in Japan and brings you their real voices.
 We hope you will feel the importance of cross-cultural understanding and international exchange through their real stories of their life in Japan, including their reasons for coming to Japan to study, the joys and troubles they experienced in their life in Japan, and their dreams for the future.

 We hope that this series will provide new insights and encouragement to those interested in Japan and those considering studying abroad in the future.
 Please take a look at the real stories of international students studying in Japan.